piesrtasty/Backbone-Snippets/README.md

+# Backbone Snippets

-A collection of useful backbone.js code snippets
+A collection of useful backbone.js code snippets, techniques, and design patterns.